B-Tran/rshell/README.md

 ![assignment 1](https://user-images.githubusercontent.com/43591097/48861992-d37fe480-ed79-11e8-8033-6dc0a29ee0e6.png)

 ## Output/Testing point
- If the user entered invalid command in the command line then our R Shell program will throw an error execpetion to inform the user's incorrect command.
+ If the user entered invalid command in the command line then our R Shell program will throw an error exception to inform the user's incorrect command.For example:

-'ls -a'

 An another error checking , we considered is the connectors.